 We hold regular calls with the National School IPM Steering and Advisory Committee which is made up of two leaders from each of four regional school IPM working groups (Northeast, North Central, Southern, and Western) and steers the implementation of the School IPM 2020 Pest Management Strategic Plan in the regions.
 Members of the regional working groups are representatives from each state within the region.

-Free IPM Training Course for School Staff
+The Pest Defense for Healthy Schools – Free Online IPM Training for School Staff

 The project is part of a national, multi-agency collaboration with a common goal of reducing risks associated with pests and pest management practices in schools.
-The team chose to focus on one of the earliest steps involved in the IPM implementation effort – IPM education.
+The team chose to focus on one of the earliest steps involved in the IPM implementation effort–IPM education.